cbutter/Responsive-Grid-System/README.md

-# THIS IS A 12-COLUMN RESPONSIVE GRID SYSTEM
+THIS IS A 12-COLUMN RESPONSIVE GRID SYSTEM by Craig Butterworth

 GETTING STARTED